MIDUS: Memory-Infused Depth Up-Scaling: Appendix

-\blue{Figure~\ref{fig:abl_bs} further examines efficiency as a function of the global batch size.
+Figure~\ref{fig:abl_bs} further examines efficiency as a function of the global batch size.
 We fix the gradient-accumulation steps to 16 and the sequence length to 2048, and vary only the global batch size.
 For Llama-3.1-8B, we omit the training-time entries for Llama Pro and OpT-DeUS at a global batch size of 64, since they exceed the available GPU memory on a single RTX 6000 Blackwell GPU.
 Across Figure~\ref{fig:abl_bs} and \ref{fig:abl_seq}, which cover a range of batch sizes and sequence lengths, MIDUS-HML (\textit{Dist.}) consistently achieves training times that are faster than or comparable to those of the DUS baselines.
 Notably, MIDUS-HML (\textit{Top.}), which adopts the same DUS placement policy as OpT-DeUS, is substantially faster than OpT-DeUS.
 In all cases, MIDUS-HML also requires less peak GPU memory than any of the DUS baselines.
-The Llama-3.1-8B results in particular indicate that MIDUS-HML becomes even more effective on larger and deeper backbones.}
+The Llama-3.1-8B results suggest that the efficiency advantage of MIDUS-HML remains pronounced on a larger and deeper backbone.

-\blue{Conversely, on smaller backbones, DUS can still be faster for generation or for short sequence lengths.
-Table~11 and Figure~7, which report efficiency results on Llama-3.2-1B, show that DUS achieves lower latency than MIDUS-HML in this regime.
-However, MIDUS-HML still uses fewer parameters and requires less peak GPU memory than the DUS baselines, and it regains a clear advantage in training and generation speed as the sequence length increases.
-This crossover behavior between DUS and MIDUS-HML is largely driven by current implementation overheads rather than a fundamental limitation.
-As discussed in Appendix~\ref{appendix:implement}, MIDUS-HML still relies on non–fully optimized low-level kernels for its memory layers, and we therefore expect the crossover point to move further in favor of MIDUS-HML as these kernels are more aggressively optimized.}